 Giggles follow the finger poke and some take delight in squealing loudly, “It looks like spit!”
 They are right, it does, but the details of where that froth really comes from is something I sometimes refrain from sharing with little ones on the trails.
 The answer would make their giggles totally uncontrollable and confused parents might cringe and say, “Really?”
 I’ll save the answer on the creation of the spittle for the end.

-Rochester College is a four-year liberal arts college in Rochester Hills, Michigan that offers challenging academics within an inclusive christian community.
+Rochester University is a four-year liberal arts college in Rochester Hills, Michigan that offers challenging academics within an inclusive christian community.
 Curriculum is focused on academic excellence, principled character, servant leadership, and global awareness.
 Undergraduate and graduate degrees are offered, as well as athletics and specialty programs that include studying abroad, honors programs, and more.

 The college sits on a beautiful 80-acre suburban campus that’s nestled along the Clinton River Trail and overlooks the scenic Clinton River and Lake Norcentra Park.
 The natural setting provides students with ample opportunities for biking, walking, running, relaxing, and other activities.
 Nearby Downtown Rochester offers a small town, community feel with shopping, restaurants, trails, holiday events, and more.
 Students living on or off campus can become involved in campus ministry, theatre, music, student publications, Greek Life, and more.